 - Waterproof ski mountaineering gloves or mitts

-Yamnuska supplies these items but feel free to bring anyway:
+Yamnuska supplies these items but feel free to bring them anyway:

 - Avalanche transceiver – digital transceiver with a triple antennae